 The March 2018 visit by the USS Carl Vinson was the first by a U.S. aircraft carrier in more than 40 years.
 On March 9, 2020, the United States completed its second aircraft carrier visit to Vietnam with the USS Theodore Roosevelt’s five-day port call to Da Nang.
 Sailors participated in cultural exchanges and community service projects including making crafts, playing sports, a language exchange, gardening, and painting, demonstrating the importance of people-to-people ties between the United States and Vietnam.
 A professional exchange also took place during the visit focused on cooperating on infectious disease prevention.
 Then-Pacific Fleet Commander Admiral Aquilino hosted a reception for senior government leaders.

-FMF primarily supports Vietnam’s maritime security/domain awareness capacity building efforts, and their efforts to maintain the rights and freedoms specified under international law of the sea.
-Key projects for the Vietnam Coast Guard include the transfer, refurbishment, and sustained maintenance of two former U.S. Coast Guard cutters under the Excess Defense Articles program and the purchase of MetalShark patrol boats.
-The cutters represent the most significant major defense transfer between the United States and Vietnam.
+FMF primarily supports Vietnam’s maritime security and domain awareness capacity building efforts, and their efforts to maintain the rights and freedoms specified under international law of the sea.
+Key projects for the Vietnam Coast Guard include the transfer, refurbishment, and sustained maintenance of two former U.S. Coast Guard cutters under the Excess Defense Articles program, T-6 trainer aircraft, and the purchase of MetalShark patrol boats.
+The cutters currently represent the most significant major defense transfer between the United States and Vietnam.
 We look forward to continuing to expand our security cooperation with Vietnam.

-For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.
+For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter/X, .